-1. Introduction
+1 Introduction

 Active collaboration is essential for the success of software projects across the development life-cycle.
-Contributors who appreciate the work or feel responsible for the project are more likely to persist than those driven by particular interests [Shah 2006, Crowston and Fagnot 2018].
-Thus, it would be useful to support contributors to stay in the project and make quality contributions [Qiu et al. 2019, Crowston and Fagnot 2018, Barcomb et al. 2019, Barcomb et al. 2020].
+Contributors who appreciate the work or feel responsible for the project are more likely to persist than those driven by particular interests (Shah, 2006; Crowston and Fagnot, 2018).
+Thus, it would be useful to support contributors to stay in the project and make quality contributions (Qiu et al., 2019; Crowston and Fagnot, 2018; Barcomb et al., 2019, 2020).
 However, social coding platforms, like GitHub1, can present challenges in finding potential collaborators with whom they could create new/stronger ties and enhance the quality of contributions.
-One of the challenges associated with identifying collaborators is that reliable information is often not readily available [Minto and Murphy 2007, Surian et al. 2011, Canfora et al. 2012].
+One of the challenges associated with identifying collaborators is that reliable information is often not readily available (Minto and Murphy, 2007; Surian et al., 2011; Canfora et al., 2012).

 Previous works have explored developer recommendations for collaborative interactions in software engineering development.
-For instance, Minto et al. (2007) ranked a list of the likely emergent team members based on a set of files of interest.
+For instance, Minto and Murphy (2007) ranked a list of the likely emergent team members based on a set of files of interest.
 Surian et al. (2011) recommended a list of top developers that are most compatible based on their programming language skills, past projects, and project categories they have worked before.
 Canfora et al. (2012) identify and recommend mentors for newcomers in software projects by mining data from mailing lists and versioning systems.
 Finally, Thongtanunam et al. (2015) recommended pull-request reviewers based on past reviews of files with similar names and paths.
 Most of these studies mainly focus on specific software tasks and limit the recommended candidates to the core developers of the projects.
-Inspired by these previous work [Canfora et al. 2012, Thongtanunam et al. 2015], we recommend collaborators based on a set of files that have been mutually edited to increase engagement in the project and enhance the opportunities for collaborations, not only core members, code-reviewers, or mentors but also any developer in the project.
-In this work, we have denominated these mutually edited files as co-changed files [Constantino et al. 2023].
+Inspired by these previous work (Canfora et al., 2012; Thongtanunam et al., 2015), we recommend collaborators based on a set of files that have been mutually edited to increase engagement in the project and enhance the opportunities for collaborations, not only core members, code-reviewers, or mentors but also all active collaborators of the project that need some help.
+In this work, we have denominated these mutually edited files as co-changed files (Constantino et al., 2023a).

-1https://github.com/
+1 https://github.com/

-In previous work, we presented a prototype-tool named COOPFINDER2 [Constantino and Figueiredo 2022], which supports two developer recommendation strategies.
-In another previous work [Constantino et al. 2023], we evaluated these developer recommendation strategies based on co-changed files from the point of view of who receives the recommendations.
+In previous work, we presented a prototype-tool named CoopFinder (Constantino and Figueiredo, 2022), which supports two developer recommendation strategies.
+In another previous work (Constantino et al., 2023a), we evaluated these developer recommendation strategies based on co-changed files from the point of view of who receives the recommendations.
 We observed that these strategies helped developers and maintainers find opportunities for collaborations.

-To support the strategies, COOPFINDER is an interactive visual tool allowing developers to select collaborators and see in which part of the project they have similar interests.
+To support the strategies, CoopFinder is an interactive visual tool allowing developers to select collaborators and see in which part of the project they have similar interests.
 The interactive ability of the tool allows developers or maintainers to follow the activities of the collaborator in order to identify potentially interesting collaborators.
-Based on previous works [Constantino et al. 2020, Constantino et al. 2021], we considered that the set of files of interest represent strong ties in connecting developers of a project.
+Based on previous works (Constantino et al., 2020, 2021), we considered that the set of files of interest represent strong ties in connecting developers of a project.
 That is, coding tasks may point to opportunities for joint contributions to the project.